DuydanD/FoodProject/README.md

 - [x] Display the ingredient on the page
 - [x] Ability to delete the ingredient
 - [x] Ability to add quantity to ingredient
+- [ ] Xs next to ingredients
 - [ ] Ability to add weight to ingredient
+- [ ] If there is no weight/quanity don't show that attribute
 - [ ] Ability to add price to ingredient
+- [ ] Macro nutrition for each ingredient
 - [ ] Save list of ingredients as a recipe

 ## Ideas for future development